TheLitlePrince/LearningRecord/vue.md

 | components | component file        |
 | App.vue    | project entry file    |
 | main.js    | core file             |

 ---

+## Learning Summary

+### Responsive Design

+_In Vue.js, I only need to bind the view to the corresponding model, and it can automatically observe the changes of the model and redraw the view.
+This feature makes my coding process quite simple and intuitive._

+### HTML-based template syntax

+_Vue.js uses an HTML-based template syntax which we can bind the DOM to the underlying Vue instance's data.
+And in this way, I can design my project more easier than original javascript which I have experinced in summer._

+### Bettrt Efficiency and Performance

+_In the process of learning the basic grammar of vue.js, I can feel the efficiency of the Responsive Design, which is much faster than the project programmed by original javascript._

+### Orderly Front Framework

+_This is th first time I learn a front framework, and I think that a framework is to develop a set of norms or rules, which I can work under this to focus more on funtions and features._

+---